★ THE BLUE POCKETKNIFE (A TRUE STORY)

 Thirty years later (July 2024)...

-In today's world self-centeredness runs wild over sincere gratitude, common courtesy, and true honesty. and mentorship is usually refused with an irritated, unappreciative backside, at best.
-Yesterday is never soon enough for this stressed-out, materialistic, money grubbing world.
+In today's world self-centeredness runs wild over sincere gratitude, common courtesy, and true honesty. and mentorship are usually refused with an irritated, unappreciative backside, at best.
 Authenticity bows to confabulators.
 "I'm a romantic and yearn for deep emotional and spiritual relationship.
-I was married - BUT, she filed and re-married.
+I was married - BUT, she filed and re-married after I returned.
 My last painting (#39) in Spain was a glorious sunset.
 On its back, I wrote of my desire to have a loyal, adoring bride to return home to with a 4x0 in onyx black ink on the back of it.
-In a Story by William Goldman (The Princess Bride) Westley said, ''Do I love you?
-My God, if your love were a grain of sand, mine would be a universe of beaches.'
-That's what I desire."

 - William O. Douglas, Supreme Court Justice nominated by President Franklin D. Roosevelt, authored Of Men and Mountains, Sierra Club board of directors, Columbia Law School professor, Yale Law School professor, born in Maine Township, Otter Tail County, Minnesota.